Digital-HR/site/en/product-development.md

 ## Sprint Planning

 Prior to any work, the team meets to plan the work going into the Sprint.
-After items are selected, the team uses an activity called "Planning Poker" to make estimations around the workload of tasks.
+After items are selected, the team uses an activity called "Planning Poker" to estimate the workload of tasks.

 ## Sprint Backlog